astronomer/devrel-public-workshops/README.md

 > [!TIP]
 > Consider using [Ask Astro](ask.astronomer.io) if you need additional guidance with any of the exercises.

-For additional Airflow 3.0 examples, see (our repo)[https://github.com/astronomer/airflow-3-demos].
+For additional Airflow 3.0 examples, see [our repo](https://github.com/astronomer/airflow-3-demos).

 ### Setup